d4rkc0d3r/d4rkAvatarOptimizer/README.md

 * Remove illegal avatar components.
 * Remove everything with the EditorOnly tag.
 ## Show Merge Preview
 Shows a preview of how meshes and materials would get merged.

+First it shows the original and post merge counts and performance ranks for skinned meshes, meshes & material slots.

-Resulting meshes are separated by spaces.
+Then in the detailed view, resulting meshes are separated by spaces.
 Materials that get merged together are indented.
 In the example image you can see that Body/Eyes would get merged with Body/FaceSkin.
 ## Show Debug Info
 Shows debug information about how the optimizer is understanding the avatar.
 ### Unparsable Materials